-Inugami are easy to mistake for a traditional Shinto type of yokai spirits.
-Unlike the yokai who are generally natural beings found in the wild, the inugami are rather mysterious and near-demonic man-made creations.
+Inugami is easy to mistake for a traditional Shinto type of yokai spirit.
+Unlike the yokai who are generally natural beings found in the wild, the inugami is rather mysterious and near-demonic man-made creations.

-These beings look like regular dogs with fancy clothes and robes wrapped all-around their “bodies” but the reality is much more disturbing – the inugami are the severed and artificially preserved undead heads of dogs, with their spirits holding their robes together.
+These beings look like regular dogs with fancy clothes and robes wrapped all around their “bodies” but the reality is much more disturbing – the inugami is the severed and artificially preserved undead heads of dogs, with their spirits holding their robes together.
 In other words, they’re live dog heads that have no bodies.
 If all this sounds horrific, wait until we tell you how this spirit is created.

 The Abominable Creation of a Faithful Servant

-Unfortunately, the inugami aren’t just deceased dogs that continue to serve their families after death.
+Unfortunately, the inugami isn’t just deceased dogs that continue to serve their families after death.
 While they are dead dogs, that’s not all they are.
-Instead, the inugami are the spirits of dogs murdered in a rather gruesome manner.
+Instead, the inugami is the spirit of dogs murdered in a rather gruesome manner.
 Here’s what some Japanese families supposedly did to create the inugami: